Feyerabend/vm/jvm1/README.md

 ```

 Starting at the end, we will leave some text unexplained,
-but under 'Code' we find the core of what the class
+but under 'Code' we find the core of what the class does:
-does: *multiplies two integers and returns the resulting integer*.
-We can
+*multiplies two integers and returns the resulting integer*.
-see that primitive types, i.e. here integers, have direct representation
+We can see that primitive types, i.e. here integers, have
-in the instructions.
-Multiplications of integers have a special single instruction.
+direct representation in the instructions.
+Multiplications
+of integers have a special single instruction.
+We also find
-We also find the number of arguments as '2' which should go in the method.
+the number of arguments as '2' which should go in the method.
-Futher we can see something for the stack as '2' and also for 'locals' as '2'.
+Futher we can see something for the stack as '2' and also for
-What is up with that?
-This could be how to deal with the arguments, store them at
-the stack or set them into local registers (for the method).
-The primitive
+'locals' as '2'.
+The machine can here pop a value from the
+stack and put it in a local variable when executing a 'load'
+instruction for the primitive type.
+The primitive types
-types can be dealt with more directly or indirect depending on hardware,
+can be dealt with more directly or indirect depending on
-adding not only integers, but also floats or doubles in floting point
+hardware, adding not only integers, but also floats or
-representations.
-This openess or fuzziness is actually not as bad as
+doubles in floting point representations.
+This openess or fuzziness
+is actually not as bad as one might think.
+The specification
-one might think.
-The specification for JVM is open to different
+for JVM is open to different implementations, e.g. both as a
-implementations, e.g. both as a stack and/or as registers for these local
+stack and/or as registers for these local variables/arguments.
-variables/arguments.
-Special hardware could make use of these *conceptual
+Special hardware could make use of this *conceptual specification*,
-specification*, rather than having a description of a reference implementation,
+rather than having a description of a reference implementation,
 for memory or speed considerations.

 There is only one method in the class 'Mul', which is called 'mul'.